kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Where Next?

-Now you have started getting to grips with MindmapsDB, please explore our additional [example code](../examples/examples.html) and documentation.
+Now you have started getting to grips with Grakn, please explore our additional [example code](../examples/examples.html) and documentation.
 We are always adding more and welcome ideas and improvement suggestions.
-Please [get in touch](https://mindmaps.io/community.html)!
+Please [get in touch](https://grakn.ai/community.html)!

 {% include links.html %}

 ## Comments
 Want to leave a comment?
-Visit <a href="https://github.com/mindmapsdb/docs/issues/18" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
+Visit <a href="https://github.com/graknlabs/docs/issues/18" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
 You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.